robinsonryan/modelfilters/README.md

 ## Notes

 - **Validation:** The `FilterRequest` only operates on validated fields, ensuring the security and accuracy of your search queries.
-- **Modularity:** Effort has been made to design in a modular and extendable fashion, allowing developers to customize it according to their application's needs.
 - **Null Inputs** Any input with a null or empty value is removed from the `$request` before validation.
 False and most other Falsey values are left alone.
 This may become configurable in the future.

----

-I hope you find it useful.
 ```